pslucas0212/K8-and-OpenShift-Lifecycle/README.md

 # Kubernetes and OpenShift Lifecycle

 This documents compares the Kubernetes version release and support cycle with that of OpenShift's release and support cycle.
 Last update 12 May 2022.
+Check official documentaton to confirm correct dates.

 ### OCP Lifceycle Compared to K8 Lifecycle